-- 5.1 To act as the Proper Officer to deal with various financial matters involving the Police and Crime Commissioner. - 5.2 To manage all income received (including any collected pursuant to section 25 of the Police Act 1996) and to advise the Police and Crime Commissioner in consultation with the Chief Constable and the CFO (Chief Constable) as to the allocation of such funds. - To be responsible for the investment of the Police and Crime Commissioner's money and borrowing of money as necessary in accordance with the Treasury Management Strategy approved by the Police and Crime Commissioner and the provisions of the Financial Regulations. - 5.4 To take all appropriate steps to ensure that the Police and Crime Commissioner's approved capital programme is implemented. - 5.5 To authorise payments without prior approval (irrespective of whether or not provision has been made in the revenue budget) in relation to: - (a) payments required by statute; - (b) payments ordered by a court; - (c) payments due under any agreement entered into by or on behalf of the Police and Crime Commissioner.
+- 5.2 To manage all income received (including any collected pursuant to section 25 of the Police Act 1996) and to advise the Police and Crime Commissioner in consultation with the Chief Constable and the CFO (Chief Constable) as to the allocation of such funds. - 5.3 To be responsible for the investment of the Police and Crime Commissioner's money and borrowing of money as necessary in accordance with the Treasury Management Strategy approved by the Police and Crime Commissioner and the provisions of the Financial Regulations.
+To manage and administer the award of grants and awards by the Commissioner in accordance with any agreed protocols and arrangements. - To take all appropriate steps to ensure that the Police and Crime Commissioner's approved capital programme is implemented. - To authorise payments without prior approval (irrespective of whether or not provision has been made in the revenue budget) in relation to: - (a) payments required by statute; - (b) payments ordered by a court; - (c) payments due under any agreement entered into by or on behalf of the Police and Crime Commissioner.